Introduction to Recurrent Neural Network

-Recurrent Neural Network(RNN) are a type of Neural Network where the output from previous step are fed as input to the current step.
+Recurrent Neural Network(RNN) is a type of Neural Network where the output from the previous step are fed as input to the current step.
 In traditional neural networks, all the inputs and outputs are independent of each other, but in cases like when it is required to predict the next word of a sentence, the previous words are required and hence there is a need to remember the previous words.
 Thus RNN came into existence, which solved this issue with the help of a Hidden Layer.
 The main and most important feature of RNN is Hidden state, which remembers some information about a sequence.

 RNN have a “memory” which remembers all information about what has been calculated.
 It uses the same parameters for each input as it performs the same task on all the inputs or hidden layers to produce the output.
 This reduces the complexity of parameters, unlike other neural networks.

 The working of an RNN can be understood with the help of the below example:

 Example: Suppose there is a deeper network with one input layer, three hidden layers, and one output layer.
 Then like other neural networks, each hidden layer will have its own set of weights and biases, let’s say, for hidden layer 1 the weights and biases are (w1, b1), (w2, b2) for the second hidden layer, and (w3, b3) for the third hidden layer.
 This means that each of these layers is independent of the other, i.e. they do not memorize the previous outputs.

 - RNN converts the independent activations into dependent activations by providing the same weights and biases to all the layers, thus reducing the complexity of increasing parameters and memorizing each previous output by giving each output as input to the next hidden layer.